 Back to the FGR report.
 When you open the report for a school, Part A of the first section with show the six-year graduation rate for the latest available freshman class broken down by gender and race/ethnicity.
 You’ll also see columns for “4-class” with the average for the last four years.

 Part B of the first section shows the same information for student-athletes but includes the GSR as well.
 If you’re goal is to compare the athletes and the general student population, just ignore the GSR.

 Part C will show the student-athlete information broken down by sport category.
-Only Baseball, Basketball, CC/Track, and Football are shown in the their own category.
+Only Baseball, Basketball, CC/Track, and Football are shown in their own category.
 The remaining sports are listed as “Other.”

-The website only shows the athlete graduation rates for student-athletes receiving athletic aid.
+The website only shows the athletic graduation rates for student-athletes receiving athletic aid.
 So while D3 colleges will show up in the search, athletic graduation information is only available for athletes that compete up a division and are receiving some form of athletic aid.

 There are plenty of other factors student-athletes should take into consideration knowing they are likely to be going pro in something other than their sport.
-They need to know if their choices of majors will be limited, the amount of time they can expect to devote to their sport, and what costs, if any, they’ll responsible for.
+They need to know if their choices of majors will be limited, the amount of time they can expect to devote to their sport, and what costs, if any, they’ll be responsible for.
 But understanding your chances of just graduating is a good place to start.
 (The DIY College Rankings Baseball Spreadsheet includes the colleges’ 4 and 5 year graduation rates.)